chaitee27/ChaiteeDuttaGuha_T1A3/docs/README.md

 We are permitted to apply an else clause after all the rescue clauses if an exception does not match any of the error types supplied.

-# Core Feature
-> Generate a welcome message

-> Generate a random word with some clue & rules of the games to user and ask for a letter _ _ _ _ _.

->Game structure in 5 different types of file. i.e. word.rb; display.rb ; random_word.rb , start.rb , word.rb.

- >Game will start from another file i.e. Start/console.

 # Test feature